google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 Just remember - if you see that notification, check your promise chains and `event.waitUntil()`.

-In the next section we're going to look at what we can do in terms of styling notifications / what content we can display.
+In the next section we're going to look at what we can do to style notifications and what content we can display.